IDoCodingStuffs/python-doodles/freeform-log.md

 ### 7 AM
 It might be having issues due to the weird very high gamma I have been using.
 I wonder what it will look like with the default gamma.

+### 10 AM
+Looks better halfway through.
+I think part of the issue was ^6 is a bit too much, propagating basically no loss.
+That said I might need to figure a better loss function or fix some other issue with FocalLoss.
+It decreases alright, but that decrease should show up as a perfect diagonal on the confusion matrix.
+Which it is not.